How to Prepare Files for Graphics Printing

 Vector formats (.AI, .EPS) are preferred for logos, text, and graphics — they use math instead of pixels, scaling from a business card to a building wrap with zero quality loss.

-PDF/X-4 is excellent for layouts combining vector and raster.
+PDF/X-4 is excellent for layouts combining vector and raster elements.
 We also accept packaged InDesign files, .PSD, high-res JPEG, PNG, and TIFF.

 Why Vector Files Are Preferred